 Skills: Teaching methodologies, resources, assessment related to professional formation

-The faculty development and communication thread will give faculty expertise in teaching communication and self-reflection skills.
-Participants will be encouraged to evaluate the goals of their own health care system and professionalism curricula and intentionally create programs to support and integrate faculty development programs which support the teaching of effective communication.
-The program examines teaching strategies and evaluation methods.
+The faculty development thread will enhance skills in teaching professionalism, humanism, and communication.
+Participants will be encouraged to evaluate the goals of their own health care system and professionalism curricula and create programs to strengthen faculty skills as an ingredient to successful curriculum implementation at the UME, GME and practicing physician level.
+This thread examines teaching strategies and evaluation methods.

-1. Enhance knowledge and skills used in teaching of communication.
+1. Enhance knowledge and skills used in teaching professionalism and humanism, such as small group facilitation, and narrative reflection.

-2. Enhance knowledge and skills used in teaching self-reflection and feed-back to colleagues.
+2. Enhance knowledge and skills used in teaching self-reflection and feedback to colleagues around communication.

-3. Implement training in types of professionalism learning strategies within the clinical environment.
+3. Implement training in types of professionalism learning strategies within the clinical environment such as role modeling, mentoring, coaching and bed-side ethics.

-Develop expertise in supporting and developing a faculty development program which support the teaching and evaluation of communication.
+Core content: Develop expertise in supporting and developing a faculty development program which support the teaching and evaluation of professionalism, humanism, and communication

 3. Organizational Professionalism